kelseyhightower/konfig/README.md

 # konfig

-konfig enables Serverless workloads running on GCP to reference Kubernetes secrets stored in GKE clusters at runtime. konfig currently supports Cloud Run and Cloud Functions workloads.
+konfig enables serverless workloads running on GCP to reference Kubernetes configmaps and secrets stored in GKE clusters at runtime. konfig currently supports Cloud Run and Cloud Functions workloads.

 ## Usage